maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/08-OCLC-WorldCatSearch-API.md

 > We worked through the previous example together, this time you're on your own.
 Figure out how to answer the questions below using the provided data and the OCLC API.
 >1.
 Create a column with each callNo associated with the ISBN.
 What expression did you use?
 (Bonus if you can include only the unique callNos in your results)
 >2.
 Create a column with the number of records returned for each ISBN.
 Which title returns the most records?
 >3.
-Write and run a query that will return only the OCLC MARCXML records for each item that Yale has a copy (Yale Library holdings).
+Write and run a query that will return only the OCLC MARCXML records for each item that Yale has a copy (Yale Library holdings: 'YUS').
 Record your query in the etherpad.
 >4.
 Advacned: Using the results from question 3, add a new column that will contain "TRUE" if Yale has a copy of an item and "FALSE" if Yale doesn't.
 Copy your expression to etherpad. (hint: try `if()` function)
 >
 >>## Solution